Cainor/ClipPy/README.md

 ```

 ## Client: Windows"
-Run the files as described below:
+Update the `ServerIP` variable in each file and set it to the server IP.
+Then run the files as described below:
 - `Set-Clipboard.py`: To share your current clipboard with the server.
 - `Get-Clipboard.py`: To get the current shared clipboard from the server and set it as yours.